-This doctrine began to offer some problems and raised some questions which could not be answered.
+This doctrine began to offer some problems and raise some questions that could not be answered.
 One of these was what happened when a person received the Holy Ghost and spoke in tongues the first time he came to the altar or sought God.